rbapat/socioprobe-replication/README.md

 3. Evaluate Test F1 score and Test MDL score for each dataset
 4. Plot the results

+### Relevant Files
+The code to replicate the `NPS`, `CoLA` and `rtGender` datasets can be found in the `general_linus` directory.
+The code to replicate `mdgender` and `trustpilot` can be found in the directories containing the dataname.
+(The relevant files all perform the same functions but were kept separate to avoid merge conflicts.)

+* `class_general.py`: This file contains the code to take raw data and convert it into a dataset that can be used as input to the probing models.
+Important steps in this script include creating the embeddings and converting the data to a PyTorch dataset.

+* `probes_general.py`: This file defines the neural network for our simple probe.

+* `train_simple_general.py`: This file contains the code to train and evaluate the classical probe.

+* `train_mdl_general.py`: This file contains the code to train and evaluate the MDL probe.

+* `main_{dataset}.py`: This file combines the above files to create an entire experimental pipeline that creates embeddings, conducts probing (final layer and layer-by-layer), and saves the results.

+* `plot_graphs.py`: This file contains the code to create the graphs that were featured in the project writeup.

 ### Getting Started

 1. Install the necessary packages using: